-While you’re likely fine buying the house alone, you definitely need a professional to help you sell it.
-If you don’t have a realtor already, aim to interview several.
+While you’re likely fine buying the house alone, you’ll definitely need a professional to help you sell it.
+If you don’t have a realtor already, aim to interview a few.
 You want someone who can give you a thorough analysis of an after-repair value for the home.
 You also want someone with a great track record of selling properties in your area for top dollar.
 Finally, only sign on with someone you like and trust.

 To make sure you’re doing all you can to help sell the house, take a look at our guide on how to sell your house.

-- Hire the contractor before you buy.
-A contractor’s fees may cut into profit margins when you’re tackling a home improvement project, but his professional evaluation of houses will save you hundreds, if not thousands, down the line.
+- Consider hiring a contractor before you buy.
+Their fees may cut into profit margins when you’re tackling a home improvement project, but their professional evaluation of houses will likely save you money down the line.